Improving Directions in Mixed Integer Bilevel Linear Optimization: Introduction

 The goal of generating valid inequalities in a branch-and-cut algorithm can be expressed in several related ways.
 Most obviously, the goal is to strengthen the relaxation, leading to an improved dual bound.
 This is accomplished by removing solutions to the relaxation that are infeasible to the original problem through the addition of valid inequalities violated by those solutions.
 This shrinks the feasible region of the relaxation, resulting in a better approximation of $\conv(\F)$.

 Another way of viewing the same goal is as that of implicitly enforcing constraints that were relaxed, in this case the optimality conditions.
 Although the constraints that were relaxed are nonlinear, their effect can be replicated using linear inequalities because the objective function is linear, which allows us to convexify the feasible region.
 Thus, while the goal in the MILP setting is to expose points satisfying integrality conditions as extreme points of the relaxed feasible region, here we need to additionally ensure that the exposed solutions satisfy second-level optimality conditions.
 In other words, the exposed integer points must also lie on the boundary of the epigraph of the value function (roughly speaking).
 The fact that the exposed points must simultaneously satisfy these two different properties results in complex interactions when generating valid inequalities that require careful algorithmic control.
-More details of the theory underlying the generation of valid inequalities in the MIBLP case, as well as detailed discussions of control mechanisms are provided in~\citt{TahRal20}.
+More details of the theory underlying the generation of valid inequalities in the MIBLP case, as well as detailed discussions of control mechanisms are provided in~\citt{TahRal25}.

 The general recipe by which most of the known classes of valid inequalities for MIBLPs are constructed is to first identify a set $\C$ containing no (improving) bilevel feasible solutions in its interior and then generate an inequality valid for $\conv(\overline{\inter(\C)} \cap \P)$.
-Such an inequality is valid for $\F$, since $\F \subseteq \overline{\inter(\C)} \cap \P$ and these inequalities are sometimes referred to broadly as \emph{intersection cuts} (ICs) since this recipe is strictly a generalization of the one first proposaed by~\citt{BalInteger72} in the context of MILPs.
+Such an inequality is valid for $\F$, since $\F \subseteq \overline{\inter(\C)} \cap \P$.
+Because this recipe is strictly a generalization of the one first proposed by~\citt{BalInteger72} in the context of MILPs, these inequalities are sometimes referred to broadly as \emph{intersection cuts} (ICs).
 By employing different ``solution free'' sets and by replacing $\F$ with the feasible region of a relaxation, we can derive a wide range of different classes of valid inequality.